 Color: Black and White

-This handsome boy would be healthy as a ox if it weren't for a bad case of Heartworm disease.
-Thankfully it's treatable and we are on top of it.
-His treatment has begun and he received an excellent prognostic from the vet.
-We are looking at a full recovery by the end of August.
+This handsome boy would have been healthy as a ox if it weren't for a bad case of Heartworm disease.
+Thankfully it was treatable and we were on top of it.
+Sheriff completed his treatment at the end of August and he is now healthy and ready for adoption!

 Sheriff is a polite, well-behaved and content guest at MPR's shelter.
 He arrived to us with a bang though, as the first thing he did was to escape our yard with a 6' chain link fence.
 He was not neutered back then and we had a female in heat on the property, which he was obviously very interested to meet.
 Both dogs have since been fixed and we haven't had any other escape issues from Mr Sheriff.
 Still, he's proven that if he wants to, he can...
 So supervision outside is a must for this athletic boy.

 Other than his little escapade on the first day, Sheriff has been a total sweetheart and awesome dog to have at the shelter.
 He adapted quickly and takes shelter life in stride.
-He's good and quiet in his kennel, non-destructive and keeps it clean and neat.
-He is no trouble when out in the playroom or in the yards.
+He's good in his kennel and no trouble when out in the playroom or in the yards.
 He is easy to handle and we haven't had any negative reports about him from the volunteers.
 In fact, everyone loves him and his name is often mentioned when volunteers pick their favorites.

 Big, lovable, pleasing and very fun-loving.
 Sheriff is a charming dog with a lively personality, although he is a little more on the lazy side.
-He does have little spurs of energy and loves to play with toys, but for the most parts he just wants to chill.
+He does have little spurs of energy and loves to play with toys, but for the most parts he just wants to chill and cuddle.

 Despite his size, Sheriff is easy to handle and eager to please.
 He does jump up on people when greeting and is a little too big for that, but we are working on it and he is learning good manners.